About Augmentative and Alternative Communication (AAC)

 There is no ‘best’ type of AAC system.
 Each has pros and cons – the most suitable one for an individual will depend on their personal preference, situation and their abilities and needs.
 Specialist assessment will help to identify the most appropriate AAC system(s).

-If a child is open to the NEW Devon AAC Intervention Service, the child’s team will receive training, advice and guidance to support the introduction to high-tech AAC.
-These appointments take place virtually, unless a face-to-face session is required.
+The CFHD and Vranch AAC Service will provide the child’s team with training, advice and guidance to support the introduction to low-tech and/or high-tech AAC.
+These appointments may take place virtually.

 Lots of our information has been taken from the Royal College of Speech and Language Therapists (RSCLT) website – https://www.rcslt.org/speech-and-language-therapy/clinical-information/augmentative-and-alternative-communication/#section-1